-7. Scientists estimate that there is an 80% chance a “megadrought” lasting 35+ years will hit the American West before 2100.
+7. Before 2100, scientists estimate that there is an 80% chance a “megadrought” lasting more than 35 years will hit the American West.

 8. Discarded pet goldfish can grow very large in the wild.
 They will basically keep growing as long as water temperatures and food resources support it.
 They are already a serious cause of environmental problems in some areas.

 9. After the “The Walkie-Talkie” building in London was finished, due to its weird concave design, it unintentionally melted cars and changed weather patterns.
 It focused a beam of light that was 6 times brighter than sunlight on to the pavement below which heated to nearly 250°F at certain spots.

 10. Tech companies often test new products in New Zealand because they’re an ethnically diverse, tech-savvy, and English-speaking nation, yet still relatively isolated.
 If a product is a flop there, the news is unlikely to spread quickly to the rest of the world and damage a company’s reputation.